michelou/dotty-examples/DRONE.md

 > **NB.** We also define a virtual drive **`W:`** in our working environment in order to reduce/hide the real path of our project directory (see [Windows command prompt limitation](https://support.microsoft.com/en-gb/help/830473/command-prompt-cmd-exe-command-line-string-limitation)).<br/>We use the Windows external command [**`subst`**](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/subst) to create virtual drives; for instance: **`subst W: %USERPROFILE%\workspace`**.

-In the next section we give a brief description of the batch scripts present in those directories.
+In the next section we give a brief description of the batch files present in those directories.

 ## Batch commands

-We distinguish different sets of batch files:
+We distinguish different sets of batch commands:

 1. [**`setenv.bat`**](https://github.com/michelou/dotty/tree/master/setenv.bat) - This batch command makes external tools such as **`java.exe`**, **`sbt.bat`** and [**`git.exe`**](https://git-scm.com/docs/git) directly available from the command prompt.